 Concentration of Credit Risk: Concentration of credit risk is defined as the risk of loss attributed to the magnitude of an investment in a single issuer.
-The CRA's investment policy does not address the concentration of credit risk, although investments included only Florida Prime and time deposits with financial institutions meeting the requirements of a Florida qualified public depository.
+The CRA's investment policy does not address the concentration of credit risk, although investments included only Florida Prime.